containernetworking/cni.dev/content/docs/_index.md

 The CNI team also maintains some [core plugins in a separate repository](https://github.com/containernetworking/plugins).

 ## Contributing to CNI

-We welcome contributions, including [bug reports](https://github.com/containernetworking/cni/issues), and code and documentation improvements.
+We welcome contributions, including [bug reports](https://github.com/containernetworking/cni/issues), code, and documentation improvements.
-If you intend to contribute to code or documentation, please read [CONTRIBUTING.md](/docs/contributing/).
-Also see the [contact section](#contact) in this README.
+If you intend to contribute to code or documentation, please read the [CONTRIBUTING](/docs/contributing/) page and see the [contact section](#contact) of this page.

 ## How do I use CNI?